The best ways to get to South West England by train, car, plane or ferry, with routes, travel times and practical tips.

 Final thought

-However you arrive, the luxury sleeper train from Paddington, the sea-wall-skimming high-speed train from London, a Channel ferry, a relaxed coach, or a short flight, the South West rewards the journey with harbourside towns, stunning beaches, granite tors, and wild headlands.
+However you arrive, the South West rewards the journey with harbourside towns, beaches, granite tors and wide coastal landscapes.

 Over to you … have you recently travelled to South West England?
 What worked for you?
 What advice would you give to others?
 Please leave your comments below or join in the discussion in our Facebook Group.